Crypto-TII/shanatomy/README.md

 ## Mount a preimage attack to SHA-1

-*Remark*: consider that implemented attack uses a digest coming from strings, so, it is a second preimage attack.
-But, if we are given only a SHA-1 digest without knowing the input, second preimage attack is equivalent to a first preimage attack from an implementing point of view.
+*Remark*: consider that the implemented attack uses a digest coming from strings, so, it is a second preimage attack.
+But, if we are given only a SHA-1 digest without knowing the input, second preimage attack is equivalent to a first preimage attack from an implementation point of view.

 Go in *Shanatomy* directory.